Skip to main content

 Claude needs two things to browse the web reliably: a durable runtime to hold the loop, and a real browser to drive the page.
 Running either one yourself is painful.

 • Anthropic owns the runtime.
 No Lambda cold starts, no container orchestration, no token streaming plumbing.
-Dispatch a prompt and Anthropic runs the agent loop to completion.
+Start a session and Anthropic runs the agent loop to completion.

 • Browserbase owns the browser.
 No Chromium pinning, no fingerprint maintenance, no crashed-session cleanup.
 Every run gets a fresh, isolated sandbox with observability baked in.